 Obtain Work Experience

 If you’ve chosen the engineering degree path, you should be aware that employers will favour those who have complemented their degree with relevant work experience – something that a lot of graduates may lack.
 Work experience will benefit not only future job applications; you could also end up being offered permanent employment at your work placement if you perform well.
 It’s important to add all work experience you have gained to your CV, no matter how short the time period may have been.

 Some engineering degrees will include a placement year, and some organisations offer paid internships or industrial placements.
 You can search for work experience opportunities online, through your university, or you can contact organisations directly to enquire.

-Prepare a tantalising CV
+Prepare a Tantalising CV

 You’re going to need a stand-out CV in order to acquire that dream job.
 Start early, before your degree or apprenticeship has finished; just write your predicted grade and/or qualification on the CV and start sending it out to potential employers.
 There are many resources online to help write a great CV; if you’re a student there should be a career’s department that can help out, as well as workshops where you can bring your CV in for individual feedback.